Frewacom/pywalfox/README.md

 To enable the custom CSS sheets:
 1. Navigate to `about:config` in Firefox
 2. Set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`
-3. For further theming of context menus etc., enable the "Use included userChrome.css" option under General settings in the Pywalfox settings page.
+3. Under "General" in the Pywalfox settings:
+   - Enable "Use included userChrome.css" to theme context menus and other details

-To hide the scrollbar, enable the "Use included userContent.css" option.
+   - Enable "Use included userContent.css" to hide the scrollbar

 ## Uninstall
 ```bash